WeAreAcademy/mark-react-proj--lets-go-shopping/README.md

 Create a shopping list which meets the following requirements:
 - Adding items to the list:
   - A text input field where the user can type the name of the item they require
-  - A quantity field: an input for the quantity which is required - consider number validation on this field
+  - A quantity field: an input for the quantity which is required
   - A dropdown to choose the type of quantity e.g. kilograms, litres or number.
   - An add button, to allow the user to add the specified item to their list.
 - Showing the list: